MSC Office of Small Business Programs

 Identify current MSC procurement opportunities

-Identify current procurement opportunities in your product or service area by checking the Federal Business Opportunities web site or the MSC Procurement website, which can assist you in identifying opportunities at MSC, as well as other Federal procurement opportunities.
+Identify current procurement opportunities in your product or service area by checking the Contract Opportunities web site or the MSC Procurement website, which can assist you in identifying opportunities at MSC, as well as other Federal procurement opportunities.

 Familiarize yourself with DoD contracting procedures